Ready or not Independence Day Week is here and now is the time to prepare your animal family to stay safe and secure.

 7. Comfort tools = extra support.

-ThunderShirts, calming music, and Animal Reiki all help regulate the nervous system.
+Animal Reiki help regulate your animal’s nervous system.

 9. Medication = a valid form of support.

-If your pet melts down every year, talk to your vet early.
+If your pet melts down every year, talk to your vet before the holiday starts.
 The right medication may save your pet from trauma—or worse.

 ➡️ This isn’t about sedating them.
 It’s about protecting their well-being.

-🎉 Bonus Reminder: Keep Pets Safe at 4th of July Gatherings
+🎉 Bonus Reminder: Keep Pets Safe at Gatherings and BBQs

 Did you know that most pets end up at the emergency vet on July 4th for reasons that have nothing to do with fireworks?